peterhinch/micropython-async/v3/docs/TUTORIAL.md

 Hence asynchronous read and write methods need to iteratively perform the nonblocking operation until the required data has been read or written.
 In practice a timeout is likely to be required to cope with server outages.

-A further complication is that the ESP32 port had issues which required rather unpleasant hacks for error-free operation.
-I have not tested whether this is still the case.

-The file [sock_nonblock.py](./sock_nonblock.py) illustrates the sort of techniques required.
-It is not a working demo, and solutions are likely to be application dependent.

 ### 7.6.1 WiFi issues